Finding low-complexity DNA sequences with longdust: Results

+Due to the lack of ground truth, we could not calculate the accuracy of longdust.
+We instead checked how often longdust reports regions unique to itself and how often it misses regions reported by other tools, especially by two or more of them.

 Longdust finds 277.1Mb of LC regions with 224.3Mb overlapping with centromeric satellite annotated by the telomere-to-telomere (T2T) consortium (Fig.~\ref{fig:len}).
 Of the remaining 52.7Mb, 34.1Mb overlaps with TRF; 15.4Mb of the remainder (18.6Mb) is found by SDUST.
 Only 3.2Mb is left, suggesting most longdust LC regions fall in centromeres or are found by TRF or SDUST.
+Longdust uses three parameters: $k$-mer size, window size $w$ and score threshold $T$.
+Varying these parameters do not greatly alter the results.
+The GC adjustment also has minor effect even when we intentionally set the genome-wide GC below the actual value of 41\%.

 TRF, the most popular tandem repeat finder, finds 274.5Mb of tandem repeats, 244.0Mb of which have $\ge4$ copies of repeat units.
 97.9\% of the 244.0Mb are identified by longdust.
 TRF additionally reports tandem repeats with $<4$ repeat units.
 Only 14.8\% of them overlap with longdust results.
 Longdust misses repeats with low copy numbers.
 In fact, under the default threshold $T=0.6$, the minimum numbers of exact copies longdust can find is approximately: